How Long Does Nail Polish Take To Dry Completely?

 How do you know when your nail polish is fully dry?

-One way to tell if your nail polish is dry is to touch your nails tips together.
+One way to tell if your nail polish is dry is to touch your nail tips together.
 Use the smallest nail and touch together in the least noticeable spot.
 If the nails try to stick together, the polish isn't dry.

 Unfortunately, this can leave a small dent or divot, but that may be less bothersome than a huge smudge.
 If they pull apart effortlessly, then you know the polish is dry.